cmahnke/vorsatzpapier/Source Files/Mocks/README.md

 - CSS for cutting table
 - Preview icon in collections, implemented but parser doesn't support it

-- Changing height from top or width from left break overlaps with margins
+- Dynamic margins not clipped correctly at edges
-- Margin size needs to be set dynamically depending on size, implemented but not active yet
+  - Margin inset not yet implemented
-- Rotation rect changes size on rotation
+- Resizing rotated not working correctly - rotation point seems wrong

 # Commands